The Postman of Nagasaki (2024)

 On August 9th 1945, a sixteen year old postman is delivering mail when the atomic bomb is dropped on Nagasaki.
-The book “The Postman of Nagasaki” describes his struggle as a victim of the bomb and his battle to survive with the horrifying consequences he endured.
-This is where our film begins.
+In his book “The Postman of Nagasaki” Peter Townsend describes not only Sumiteru Taniguchi struggle to survive but also the horrifying consequences he endured afterwards.

 The late Peter Townsend was considered a hero during the WWII through his role as squadron leader in the Battle of Britain.
 After his years of service as a Royal Air Force officer, he served as equerry to King Georges VI.
 His love affair with Princess Margaret drew enormous public attention.
 Faced with the difficulties that have become history, he embarked on a trip around the world when the affair ended.
 He became a writer and moved to France.
 Later in life, he was active in the cause for civilians and children victims of war and worked closely with the U.N.
 Commission for Refugees.